-Acronis True Image Home 2012 supports quite a few of storage devices.
-For more information see Supported storage media (p.
-13).
+True Image 2013 supports quite a few of storage devices.
+For more information see Supported storage media.
 Some of the supported storage locations are discussed below.

 Hard disk drives

 Since hard disk drives are now quite inexpensive, in most cases purchasing an external hard drive for storing your backups will be an optimal solution.
 An external drive enhances the security of your data because you can keep it off-site (for example, at home if you back up your office computer and vice versa).
 You can choose various interfaces - USB, FireWire, eSATA depending on the configuration of your computer ports and the required data transfer rate.
 In many cases the best choice will be an external USB hard drive, especially if your computer supports USB 3.0.